 If you are looking for a non-invasive method, the CO2 laser is highly recommended.
 The CO2 laser treatment acts on the surface of the skin thanks to a light beam that pulverizes the xanthelasma without damaging the surrounding tissue.
 Anesthesia is not required, but an anesthetic cream must be applied before the procedure.
 The lesion heals quickly and without scarring.

-Regardless of the size, location, or cause of the xanthelasma, it is important to consult a physician specializing in aesthetic medicine or dermatology, who will be able to recommend the best method.
+Whatever the size, location, or cause of xanthelasma, it's important to consult a doctor specializing in aesthetic medicine or dermatological care, who can advise you on the best course of action.

 In conclusion, xanthelasma is an unsightly but treatable skin condition.
 If you are concerned about the appearance of patches around your eyelids, consult your physician to discuss the most appropriate treatment options for you.